w3c/openscreenprotocol/explainer.md

 We considered adopting an existing protocol like [Google Cast](https://developers.google.com/cast/) or [HbbTV 2.0](https://www.hbbtv.org/news-events/hbbtv-2-0-specification-released/) instead of inventing a new protocol from scratch.
-However these had limitations that made them less than ideal:
+However these have significant limitations that motivated the development of a new protocol:

   * They were not free to implement by other vendors.
   * They did not fully support the Web APIs as written.